Skip to content

 M3 Novel Site Discovery (junction as held-out target) Planned

-M4 Perturbation-Induced (variant/disease/treatment effects) Planned
+M4 Perturbation-Induced (variant/disease/treatment effects) Phase 1A+1B Done

 Key Insight: Junction support is the #2 feature by SHAP (31.3%), reducing false negatives by 60-70%.